localstack/aws-cdk-local/README.md

 **Note:** Starting with version `1.65.2`, the dependency `aws-cdk` needs to be installed manually (to decouple the two libraries, and allow using arbitrary versions of `aws-cdk` under the covers).

+(Note: Depending on your local setup, you may or may not have to use the global `npm` installation flag `-g` above.)

 ## Configurations